 This innovative way of delivering care in a group setting empowers you to take control—of your pregnancy, body, family, and situation.
 It is an evidence-based program that produces healthier outcomes for parents and babies.
 Those who choose this option love it.

-Join a group of parents with similar due dates in regularly-scheduled, two-hour sessions led by CNMs and physicians.
-You can have private time with the provider, but checkups, support, and education all take place in a group setting.
+Join a group of parents with similar due dates in regularly-scheduled sessions led by CNMs and physicians.
+You will have private time with the provider, but support and education all take place in a group setting.
 This means you get to ask questions, talk about concerns, and find solutions with the other parents in your group.

 Pregnancy Wellness Program (PWP)